ibrahimamreya/UnixTools/LAMP Stack.md

 ```
 This activates the firewall with default settings.

-To turen off the firewall:
+To turn off the firewall:
 ```bash
 sudo ufw disable
 ```